sumitgupta314/Pong-Game/README.md

 I developed this game using Object-Oriented Programming principles.
 I learned about pygame from resources on the internet such as tutorials from youtube and pygame api.
-While developing this game, I used the pygame api documentation here: https://devdocs.io/pygame/ I have added comments in my code to specify what each section of code does.
+While developing this game, I used the pygame api documentation here: https://devdocs.io/pygame/ I have added comments in my code to specify what each section of the code does.

 How to play:
 - The pong ball starts at the middle of the screen and randomly chooses a direction to move at.